5 Steps To Develop A Diagnosis In Physical Therapy

 In her mind, I needed to provide a different treatment for the hamstring to make the pain go away.

-Let’s go back to the woman in my office.
+Let’s go back to the story.

 Why didn’t the hamstring injury improve?

-The diagnosis was wrong.
-Why did it take 8 months to figure that out?
 The previous providers did not use a system to test their assumption that the hamstring was the pain generator.
 This is a common diagnosis mistake in physical therapy and orthopedics.
 Any orthopedic problem requires digging into the history and developing a list of differentials (this means different potential pain generators including a chronic hamstring tendinopathy).
 The first phase of diagnosis requires a thoughtful inspection of the entire history.
 Snap judgements, uncontrolled biases, and poor heuristics derail the quality thinking needed to make a good diagnosis.

 What do we mean by diagnosis?